Chart Color Schemes

 Employment

-Over the year to December 2025, employment increased by 0.4%, labour force remained stable at 0.0%, and unemployment fell by 0.4 percentage points.
-This contrasts with Regional NSW where employment fell by 1.2%, labour force contracted by 0.8%, and unemployment rose by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Lismore Heights' employment mix suggests local employment should increase by 7.0% over five years and 14.6% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+Construction employment was lower at 6.9%, compared to Regional NSW's 9.7%.
+The area appears to offer limited local employment opportunities based on Census data.
+Over a 12-month period ending recently, employment increased by 0.1% while labour force decreased by 0.3%, leading to a 0.4 percentage point drop in unemployment.
+In contrast, Regional NSW saw employment decline by 1.2%, labour force decrease by 0.8%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Lismore Heights' employment mix suggests local employment should increase by 7.0% over five years and 14.6% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment